spicious-ai/Project3/Notes.md

 FIRE_SIZE

-FIRE_YEAR - filterable by year.
+FIRE_YEAR - filterable by year with slider.

 ____________________________________________________________________________________________________